San Juan Guichicovi: Flora and fauna

+Demography

 As of 2005, the municipality had 7,120 households with a total population of 27,646 of whom 19,367 spoke an indigenous language.

 The municipality is the farthest east of the Mixe communities of Oaxaca.

 The houses have concrete or dirt floors, concrete or masonry walls and concrete, metal or tile roofs.

 The town is connected by a paved road to the Federal trans-isthmus highway.

 There is some tourism potential, with archaeological remains of the colonial era and scenic forest-covered mountains.